With the first hospital visit, adults begin “speaking life” over your baby:

 A healthy self-esteem is encouraged.

-Every child comes into this world with the need to understand their purpose and value and the answers naturally come from their environment and the things we teach them.
+Every child comes into this world with the need to know their worth and understand their purpose.
+Naturally, they find their answers (right or wrong) from their environment and the things we teach them.

 But not necessarily.